-Demographic and Financial:Summarize the The location of Webster County puts the system at a disadvantage for demographic and financial trends and recruiting students/families and attracting businesses.
-Webster County's lack patterns observed by the team while of businesses/industry is a contributing factor to the poverty level of the county completing this section of the report.
-What and low levels of parents with high school diplomas and fewer with post are the important trends and patterns that secondary degrees.
-We will continue to analyze data to ensure that the needs will support the identification of student, of all students are being met.
-Professional Development is based on needs and teacher, and leader needs? includes: differentiation, data analysis, school/classroom climate, use of technology, standards based instruction, and developing relationships with all stakeholders.
+The location of Webster County puts the system at a disadvantage for recruiting students/families and attracting businesses.
+Webster County's lack of businesses/industry is a contributing factor to the poverty level of the county and low levels of parents with high school diplomas and fewer with post secondary degrees.
+We will continue to analyze data to ensure that the needs of all students are being met.
+Professional Development is based on needs and includes: differentiation, data analysis, school/classroom climate, use of technology, standards based instruction, and developing relationships with all stakeholders.